 iv.
 Braided Fabric

-We will know the details in the future one by one.
+We will know the details one by one in the future.

 4. Wet processing:

 Fabric wet processing is a process used to dye and finish textiles.
-The dyeing process involves the application of colorants to fabric in order for it to become colored.
-The wet processing process could be elaborate on in some detail wet preparatory processes are as respectively Fabric Inspection, Stitching, Desizing, Scouring, Bleaching, Dyeing, Printing, and Finishing.
+The dyeing process involves the application of colorants to fabric for it to become colored.
+The wet processing process could be elaborated on in some detail.
+Wet preparatory processes include Fabric Inspection, Stitching, Desizing, Scouring, Bleaching, Dyeing, Printing, and Finishing.

 Textile Printing is a branch of local dyeing.
-It is a method of deposition of colour onto the fabric and other textile materials.
-It includes the use of inkjet printing on fabrics like T-shirts, sweatshirts, aprons, children’s clothes, etc..
+It is a method of deposition of color onto the fabric and other textile materials.
+It includes inkjet printing on fabrics like T-shirts, sweatshirts, aprons, children’s cloth making processes, etc..

 Printing is a mechanical and chemical application which used to confine certain portions of fabric that constitute the design.
-Different types of printing, such as 1) Direct Style, 2) Dyed Style, 3) Discharge Style, 3) Resist, Azoic and other types of style are widely used.
+Different types of printing, such as 1) Direct Style, 2) Dyed Style, 3) Discharge Style, 3) Resist, Azoic, and other types of styles are widely used.

 Process Flowchart of Printing: Grey Fabric ➡️ Pre-treatment ➡️ Preparation of Printing Paste ➡️Printing ➡️ Drying and Steaming/ Ageing/ Curing ➡️After Treatment